 A student who withdraws from a course before 60% of the course is completed will lose financial aid funds for that class.

-- Withdrawal Policy: A student who wishes to drop a class may do so during the first week of classes (drop/add week) and no grade will be assigned.
-From the second week through the Friday after midterms (by 5:00pm EST of the 5th week of classes for Online Program and Activity courses), the student may withdraw with a grade of “W” (withdraw) which will have no impact on the student’s grade point average (GPA).
+- Withdrawal Policy: A student who wishes to drop a class may do so during the first three days of class and no grade will be assigned.
+From the fourth day through the Friday after midterms (by 5:00pm EST of the 5th week of classes for Online Program and Activity courses), the student may withdraw with a grade of “W” (withdraw) which will have no impact on the student’s grade point average (GPA).
 After this point, through the last day of classes, a student may withdraw from a class and a grade of “WP” (withdraw passing) or “WF” (withdraw failing) should be assigned unless a final grade has been assigned.
 The student bears full responsibility for all course on his or her registration schedule.
 Failure to file a withdrawal form with the Registrar and/or failure to complete a course may result in a grade of “F.” Students forced by illness or other hardship to drop a class after the deadline may petition for a grade of “WP” from the Provost.